jonasschmides/AquaVania/AquaVania-Report.md

 How do parameters get carried over to another scene?
 There are multiple solutions, but using a static object seemed convenient.

+How to tie UI to a player, even if the scene is destroyed.
+DontDestroyOnLoad isn't an option, because the startmenu doesn't require the ingame UI...
+I solved it by placing the UI container into the player, that way the reference can be saved across all prefabs.

 ## Resources, Sources, References and Links
 ### Links to all resources, sources you are using.